Joel Pohjanpalo: Bayer Leverkusen and loans

+2013–14: VfR Aalen (loan)

-On 1 September 2013, Pohjanpalo was loaned to German Bundesliga team Bayer Leverkusen, who then loaned him to 2.
+On 1 September 2013, Pohjanpalo was loaned to Bundesliga team Bayer Leverkusen for a loan fee of €500,000, who then loaned him further to 2.
 Bundesliga team VfR Aalen.
 At Aalen, Pohjanpalo started thirteen matches and appeared as a substitute in a further nine, scoring five goals.

+2014–16: Fortuna Düsseldorf (loan)

 In April 2014, Pohjanpalo renewed his contract with HJK, extending it to 2018.
 At the same time HJK extended his loan contract with Bayer Leverkusen a further two years, which Pohjanpalo spent on loan at Fortuna Düsseldorf.
 He was voted the 2.
 Bundesliga Player of the Month in October 2014, following a hat-trick against Darmstadt 98.
+His loan spell with Fortuna Düsseldorf was extended for 2015–16 season.
+In March 2016, Pohjanpalo was assigned to the club's reserve team Fortuna Düsseldorf II for one week, due to appearing late at the local night club and thus breaking the entry ban and violating the club's code of conduct.

+Bayer Leverkusen

-On 21 March 2016, Leverkusen announced that they had exercised their option to permanently sign Pohjanpalo.
+On 21 March 2016, Leverkusen announced that they had exercised their option to permanently sign Pohjanpalo from HJK Helsinki for a transfer fee of €1.5 million.
 On 27 August 2016, Pohjanpalo finally made his debut for the club in their opening game of the 2016–17 Bundesliga season against Borussia Mönchengladbach.
 He scored just a minute after being substituted on, but it was not enough to prevent Leverkusen from losing 2–1.
 Pohjanpalo came off the bench in Leverkusen's second game of the season and scored a hat-trick, helping his side achieve a 3–1 win over Hamburger SV.
 After these two appearances, Pohjanpalo had scored four goals in just thirty minutes of play during the first two matches of the season.

+His time with Leverkusen was plagued by multiple severe injuries, which caused him to miss around 70 league games, and almost ended his career prematurely.
+According to Pohjanpalo himself, he was forced to spent 580 days without playing football.
+During the seven years he was with the club, Pohjanpalo totalled only 28 appearances and scored eight goals for Leverkusen in all competitions combined, and when he was game-fit, he spent most of the time on loan.

+2020: Hamburger SV (loan)

 On 24 January 2020, Pohjanpalo joined Hamburger SV on loan for the rest of the 2019–20 season.
-On 30 September 2020, Pohjanpalo joined Union Berlin on loan for the 2020–21 season.
+Due to the COVID-19 pandemic, the campaign was interrupted from March to May 2020.
+Since the season continued in mid-May, Pohjanpalo scored seven goals in the next eight consecutive matches.
+Eventually he recorded 14 appearances and scored nine goals for HSV in 2.
+Bundesliga.